American Sexual

 The Case Isn’t Closed—Future Challenges Remain

 This decision temporarily protects the rules around mifepristone, but the case isn’t entirely dead.
-Kacsmaryk granted Idaho, Oklahoma, and Missouri permission to intervene in the case, and they could try to revive it in his court.
+Kacsmaryk granted Idaho, Oklahoma, and Kansas permission to intervene in the case, and they could try to revive it in his court.
 States have been found to have standing in abortion cases.
 It is also possible that the conservative groups who organized this case will find a new plaintiff and bring a similar suit.

 Again, nothing about this decision should be considered a victory for abortion rights.
 The court decision didn’t touch on the Comstock reasoning Kacsmaryk used in his original decision.
 Reviving Comstock could be the basis for a national abortion ban or bans on contraceptives.
 The court also didn’t acknowledge that mifepristone has been found to be very safe.